-The Nazca Lines are a collection of ancient geoglyphs etched into the desert sands in south-west Peru and not to be missed when backpacking Peru!
+The Nazca Lines are a collection of ancient geoglyphs etched into the desert sands in south-west Peru and not to be missed!
 The Nazca Lines cover an area of 1,000 sq. km and there are around three hundred figures of all different shapes and sizes.

 Some of the lines measure 30m wide and up to 9km long.
 The geoglyphs resemble plants and animals which can only be seen from above in a plane or helicopter.

 Click Here to book your scenic flight over the Nazca Lines.